 Paragraph 4 of Form 6A, on page 2, requests the name and address of the landlord.
 This is straightforward but the form provides a very small space for this information to be included.
 Some online forms do not include a field to complete at all.

 Many agents and landlords are not stating this information in this box.
 Instead, they are simply completing the signatory boxes.

-Kerri Hunter, Dispute Resolution Solicitor, says “The name and address of the landlord should be provided.
+Will Bartley, Dispute Resolution Associate, says “The name and address of the landlord should be provided.
 You risk wasted costs and time if you commence possession proceedings on the basis of a Section 21 Notice which does not include this information.
 It is very simple but it is surprising how often this mistake is made."